tower120/epoch_pattern/README.md

 But in this form - your class must be immovable, non copyable, otherwise you invalidate your dirty-pointers.

-Another solution is to have epoch for each mutable field.
-Epoch is an int value, which increased each time we mutate value.
-By storing mutation epoch, and update epoch, we can check does update happens in the same epoch.
+## Object Epoch

+Another solution is to have epoch of object.
+Each time we change object, we move it's epoch forward.
+Think of it as about object's time or revision.

+So, in each setter (which we care about), we increase object epoch, and save epoch.
+In this way, we know at which epoch field was mutated.
+We also save epoch during update.
+In this way we can know, does changes in filed occur before our update or not.

 ```c++
     int obj_epoch = 0;